thelia-modules/Payzen/README.md

 ### Installation

 To install the Payzen module, uncompress the archive in the `<thelia root>/local/modules` directory.
 Be sure that the name of the module's directory is `Payzen` (and not `Payzen-master`, for exemple).

+**Warning**: If you're updating by manually a pre-1.3 version to a 1.3.x version, be sure to remove the AdminIncludes directory, or you'll get ikssues in the module configuration.

 ### Usage